KabohaJeanMark/e-wallet-tracker/README.md

 Give a ⭐️ if you like this project!

-## Acknowledgments
+## Acknowledgments for design credit

-Hat tip to Microverse for the README template, initial repo, instructions and tutoring for this Capstone project.

-## Inspiration

-The [design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) idea is by Gregoire Vella.
+The [design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) idea is by Gregoire Vella and hosted on behance.

 ## 📝 License